ivangfr/springboot-mesos-chronos/README.md

 ## Start Environment

-- Open one terminal and export the machine ip address to `HOST_IP_ADDR` environment variable.
-It can be obtained by executing `ifconfig` command on Mac/Linux terminal or `ipconfig` on Windows
+- Open a terminal and make sure you are in `springboot-mesos-chronos` root folder

+- Export to an environment variable called `HOST_IP` the machine ip address
   ```
-  export HOST_IP_ADDR=...
+  export HOST_IP=$(ipconfig getifaddr en0)
   ```

-- Inside `springboot-mesos-chronos` root folder and run
+- Run the following command
   ```
   docker-compose up -d
   ```

-- Wait a bit until `chronos`, `mesos-master` and `zookeeper` are Up (healthy).
-In order to check it run
+- Wait for Docker containers to be up and running.
+To check it, run
   ```
   docker-compose ps
   ```